kwebio/kweb-core/docs/src/gettingstarted.md

 ## Hello world

-Create a new Kotlin file and type this:
+To create a simple "Hello World" example with Kweb, create a new Kotlin file and enter the following code:

 ```kotlin
 {{#include ../../src/test/kotlin/kweb/docs/gettingstarted.kt:hello_world}}
 ```

-Run it, and then visit <http://localhost:16097/> in your web browser to see the traditional greeting, translating to the following HTML body:
+Run the file and then visit <http://localhost:16097/> in your web browser to see the output.
+This should display the following HTML body:

 ```html
 <body>